Non-Gaussianities and Primordial Black Holes: A brief review of PBH formation

 By using \eqref{eqn8:Cnl}, $\mathscr{C}'(r)=0$ gives $\mathscr{C}_{\ell}'(r)=0$ or $\mathscr{C}_{\ell}(r)=4/3$.
 The former condition determines the extreme of $\mathscr{C}(r)$ at $r_m$, where its second derivative is

 We see that depending on whether $\mathscr{C}_{\ell}<4/3$ or $\mathscr{C}_{\ell}>4/3$, the maximum $\mathscr{C}(r_m)$ corresponds to the maximum or minimum of $\mathscr{C}_\ell$.
-Only the former case, dubbed type I PBH \cite{Kopp:2010sh}, is consistent with the linear approximation.
-Type II PBHs with $\mathscr{C}_{\ell}>4/3$ are usually rarer, which we do not consider in this paper.
+Only the former case, dubbed type I fluctuation \cite{Kopp:2010sh}, is consistent with the linear approximation.
+Type II fluctuations with $\mathscr{C}_{\ell}>4/3$ are usually rarer, which we do not consider in this paper.
 Given the profile-dependent threshold on $\mathscr{C}$, the corresponding threshold on the linear compaction function $\mathscr{C}_\ell$ can be solved by \eqref{eqn8:Cnl}

 As two examples, the threshold of a Maxican-hat profile considered in Chapter 7 \cite{Young:2024jsu} is $\mathscr{C}_\mathrm{th}\approx1/2$, which gives $\mathscr{C}_{\ell,\mathrm{th}}\approx2/3$.
 In the theory of peaks, a monochromatic power spectrum gives $\mathscr{C}_{\mathrm{th}}\approx0.587$, thus $\mathscr{C}_{\ell,\mathrm{th}}\approx0.872$ \cite{Kitajima:2021fpq}, which we will use later.